jlchan/StartUpDG.jl/README.md

 Routines to initialize reference element operators, physical mesh arrays, and connectivity for nodal discontinuous Galerkin (DG) methods.
 Codes roughly based on *Nodal Discontinuous Galerkin Methods* by Hesthaven and Warburton (2007).
 Original port from Matlab to Julia by [Yimin Lin](https://github.com/yiminllin).
 SBP nodal points were contributed by [Ethan Kubatko](https://sites.google.com/site/chilatosu/ethan-bio) and [Jason Hicken](https://doi.org/10.1007/s10915-020-01154-8).

-This package is registered, so you can install it via `] add StartUpDG`.
+This package is registered and can be installed via `] add StartUpDG`.

 # Usage overview